Farama-Foundation/PettingZoo/docs/classic/checkers.md

-Checkers (also claled Draughts) is a 2-player turn based game.
+Checkers (also called Draughts) is a 2-player turn based game.
 Our implementation is based on the OpenAI gym checkers implementation, with changes to the observation and action spaces.

 #### Observation Space

-There are 32 occupiable spaces in the game of checkers, numbered from left to right and top to bottom, such that every other square in a row is numbered.
-On even numbered rows (starting with 0) the second square is the first occupiable position.
-On odd numbered rows, the first square is occupiable.

-The observation contains 4 planes, each which indicate the presence of a specific type of piece in the occupiable locations of the board
+The observation space is 8x8x4 where the first two dimensions represent the row and column on the game board, and the 4 planes in the third dimension represents the type of piece at that location on the board.
+These type of piece corresponding to each plane is listed in the table below:

 | Plane | Observation |
 | ----- | ----------- |